 I’ve been meaning to make this all week and had most of the ingredients laying around, I just needed some milk.
 But I had a craving for something sweet just now and instead of reaching for something unhealthy I decided to whip this up with some good old LASCO milk powder in the creamy malt flavour and a packet of coconut milk powder.
 Tek mi han’ tun fashion!

 So in my blender went some water, my milk powders, a little more than half of a medium pawpaw, a banana, a can of sliced beets from Green Giant (which I saved the red water to mix with my henna, LOL) a few dashes of cinnamon and nutmeg and half of a frozen east indian mango.
 Oh, and a squirt of agave nectar, which you may not need but I have a sweet tooth.
 I just threw everything in, I’m very bad at measurements so if you’re making it just threw together some stuff.

 It is delicious!
 And so good for you too.
-I need to switch to raw beets when I find a source but these will do for now.
+Use raw beets, I bought the can specifically to try the henna thing.
 The benefits of beets are plentiful and so are the benefits of papaya!
 I have also added carrot to this juice before and you barely taste it, talk about packing a healthy punch!
-I’ve been thinking about adding my aloe to this drink as I believe whatever taste the aloe has will be overpowered, I’ll let you know how that goes.
+Other substitutes or ingredient options for this drink are pineapple, raw sweet potato (yes!) pumpkin, basically anything orange will work beautifully.
+I’ve been thinking about adding aloe vera to this drink as I believe whatever taste the aloe has will be overpowered, I’ll let you know how that goes.
 I think you should try this one on for size, will ya?
 Do you juice?
 What’s your favourite recipe?